Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Conclusion

-While trying to comprehensively and integratively shed light on the \emph{Illusion of Sparsity} debate, we also want to point out that many questions remain unanswered.
+While trying to comprehensively and integratively shed light on the Illusion of Sparsity debate, we also want to point out that many questions remain unanswered.
 Issues left for future research include an in-depth analysis where forecasting performance between modeling reduced-form and modeling structural-form coefficients is compared side by side.
 Moreover, a systematic analysis of the various different approaches to modeling reduced-form VARs with time-varying variance-covariance matrices (e.g.\ Cholesky-SV vs.\ Factor-SV) is still missing.
-Lastly, we believe that the findings of this work could be used as a starting point for a systematic analysis of VARs with time-varying regression parameters \citep[e.g.][]{bitto2019achieving, huber2019should, knaussfs} where the issue of choosing good shrinkage priors is exacerbated in the sense that in addition to shrinkage towards zero, shrinkage towards constancy needs to be dealt with.
+A first notable attempt in this direction is undertaken by \citet{chanComparingStochasticVolatility2023}.
+As mentioned by an anonymous referee, the semi-global approach could be useful for putting structure on the variance-covariance matrix as well, e.g., by imposing group-specific shrinkage according to industry and economic sectors \citep[cf.][]{kastner_sparse_2019}. \revisiontwo{ Furthermore, while our forecasting exercise takes into account the entire predictive distribution, we do not specifically focus on the assessment of tail risk.
+Threshold- and quantile-weighted scoring rules as discussed in \citet{gneiting2011} or the asymmetric continuous probability score (ACPS) proposed in \citet{iacopiniProperScoringRules2023} could serve as starting points in this regard. } Lastly, we believe that this work could be expanded to cater for VARs with time-varying regression parameters \citep[e.g.][]{bitto2019achieving, huber2019should, knaussfs, feldkircherSophisticatedSmallSimple2024} where the issue of choosing good shrinkage priors is exacerbated in the sense that in addition to shrinkage towards zero, shrinkage towards constancy needs to be dealt with.